anishathalye/porcupine/README.md

 (click for interactive version)
 </p>

-Porcupine implements the algorithm described in [Faster linearizability checking via P-compositionality][faster-linearizability-checking], an optimization of the algorithm described in [Testing for Linearizability][linearizability-testing].
+Porcupine generalizes the Wing-Gong linearizability checking algorithm to check for a broader set of non-transactional consistency guarantees that are stronger than sequential consistency, such as ordered sequential consistency and regular sequential consistency.
+It maintains the operation history as a DAG instead of a doubly linked list, enabling the use of both hard and soft ordering constraints.
+Porcupine also supports checking system-specific consistency guarantees by utilizing ordering hints provided by the storage system.

 Porcupine is faster and can handle more histories than [Knossos][knossos]'s linearizability checker.
 Testing on the data in `test_data/jepsen/`, Porcupine is generally **1,000x**-**10,000x** faster and has a much smaller memory footprint.
 On histories where it can take advantage of P-compositionality, Porcupine can be millions of times faster.
+When checking for system-specific consistency guarantees, Porcupine can be up to 370x faster and can scale to more concurrent clients within the same checking time budget.

 ## Usage